justinmeiners/efficient-programming-with-components/12_merge_sort.md

     saying, "don't you know that `goto` is harmful?".
     I couldn't find another solution.

-[^non-empty]: In "Elements of Programming" Alex often follows the pattern
+[^non-empty]: In "Elements of Programming", Alex often follows the pattern
-    of creating a function which require strict assumptions (such as the list being nonempty).
+    of creating a function which requires strict assumptions (such as the list being nonempty).
     Then he creates a wrapper
     which does additional checks or work to ensure the assumptions are met.
-    This makes the algorithm more modular and faster for those other components which can guarentee the assumptions, without doing extra work.
+    This makes the algorithm more modular and faster for those other components which can guarantee the assumptions, without doing extra work.

 [ada]: https://en.wikipedia.org/wiki/Ada_(programming_language)